This webinar explores how philanthropy could play a critical role in redistributing wealth and supporting the return of Indigenous land.

 Since the spring of 2021, Justice Funders has been honored to partner with Sogorea Te’ Land Trust and allied philanthropic leaders to encourage Bay Area foundations to pay their institutional Shuumi Land Tax, a voluntary annual contribution to support the critical work of returning Indigenous land to Indigenous people.
 Our collective efforts have led to a small but growing number of foundations that are taking concrete action to redistribute wealth and support the return of Indigenous land.

-We are excited to invite you to our next webinar, which builds on this learning and action journey by examining the link between the accumulated wealth of Bay Area foundations and the colonial occupation of ancestral Lisjan Ohlone lands and the violent displacement of its people.
+In the Fall of 2022, we teamed up with Sogorea Té Land Trust to host another webinar that built on this learning and action journey by examining the link between the accumulated wealth of Bay Area foundations and the colonial occupation of ancestral Lisjan Ohlone lands and the violent displacement of its people.

-Please join us to hear truth–telling, strategies for healing and repair, and learn how philanthropy can play a critical role in supporting rematriation of Indigenous lands and the self-determination and sovereignty of local Indigenous communities.
+Please watch this recording to hear truth–telling, strategies for healing and repair, and learn how philanthropy can play a critical role in supporting rematriation of Indigenous lands and the self-determination and sovereignty of local Indigenous communities.

 Co-sponsors: Bay Area Asset Funders Network, EPIP Bay Area, Integrated Rural Strategies Group, Native Americans in Philanthropy, Neighborhood Funders Group

-Closed captioning in English and ASL interpretation will be available.
-This session will be recorded and shared out.
+Closed captioning in English and ASL interpretation were available.

 - A Growing Number of Bay Area Foundations Are Paying “Land Taxes” to Native Peoples (read here if you do not have an Inside Philanthropy subscription)